The uneasiness of ‘easy modes’ prompts creative approaches from game developers

 “Hades” isn’t the only game with options like this.
 The challenging platformer “Celeste,” for example, introduced assist mode, which lets players change granular settings like stamina, and gives them the ability to skip chapters.
-“Darkest Dungeon” released radiant mode a year after launch, which streamlines progression and levels up your roster of heroes more quickly, making the brutally challenging, turn-based role playing game just a tad kinder.
+“Darkest Dungeon” released Radiant Mode a year after launch, which streamlines progression and levels up your roster of heroes more quickly, making the brutally challenging, turn-based role playing game just a tad kinder.

 These developers have opted for alternative paths and unconventional approaches to difficulty in hopes of making their games playable by a wide array of players with different needs, without forgoing the original intent of their game.